cuongpham080997/MasterWorkGr5/README.md

 ![image](https://github.com/cuongpham080997/MasterWorkGr5/assets/67150485/ea2f23c1-dbbc-4811-b4e8-6c2709877cda)# Capstone 01

-Exercise lasts October 20 -> November 4
+Exercise lasts October 20 -> November 11

 ## OVERVIEW

-In this practice, the facilitator helps you to deepen your understanding of HTML/CSS/BOOTSTRAP and helps you improve your front-end skills.
+In this Capstone , the facilitator helps you to deepen your understanding of HTML/CSS/BOOTSTRAP and helps you improve your front-end skills.
 This exercise is not too complicated or has too fancy images.

 ## TOPIC NAME